Cleardeals/Data_listing_portal/README.md

 npm run dev
 ```

+This will:
+1. Synchronize environment variables from the root `.env` file to each application
-This will start the development servers for all applications.
-The ports may vary based on what's available on your system, but typically:
+2. Start the development servers for all applications

+The applications will be available at:
 - Web App: http://localhost:3000
 - Data Operator Panel: http://localhost:3001
 - Super Admin Panel: http://localhost:3002